 A 2013 state law allows electric and natural gas utilities to seek IURC approval of 7-year infrastructure plans.
 If a utility’s plan is approved, it is then allowed to request rate increases every 6 months to cover the costs of projects in the plan.
 The law requires the IURC to consider the plans and increases within very short timeframes.

 Northern Indiana Public Service Company’s (NIPSCO’s) natural gas utility received approval of such a plan in April 2014, referring to the program as its Natural Gas Infrastructure Modernization Plan.
-NIPSCO’s most recent increase under the plan was approved in March 2016 and June 2016.
+NIPSCO’s most recent increases under the plan were approved in March 2016 and June 2016.